ralsina/clusterhat-saltstack/README.md

 stacks are defined in `srv/salt/arcade`, use them as examples.

 This will ensure files are installed in the swarm manager in a reasonable place and deploy them.

+# Run a command on a node

+Often you will want to run a command in a specific node, or all nodes of a "kind" or whatever.

+To run a command, salt provides `cmd.run` which you use like this:

+`salt target cmd.run command arg1 arg2 ... argN`

+The tricky part is `target` so let's explain it a bit.

+This configuration defines two roles, `controller` and `worker`, and four nodes:

+* `pacman`: our only controller
+* `inky`, `pinky` and `blinky`: our three workers.

+With that in mind:

+* To target all nodes, use the target `'*'` (yes, with the single quotes)
+* To target a single node for which you know the name, use the name as target.
+For example: `blinky`
+* To target by role, for example all workers: `-G roles:worker`

+There are other ways to do this but for that you can go and learn Salt.